Five ways to make your school trip more affordable

 "Being flexible on travel dates is the best way to cut costs and if you aren’t set on specific dates, you can really save.
 Taking your school trip in the Autumn or Spring terms can be up to 20% cheaper and that make the difference between a trip being viable or not.

-"Schools taking a five-day language immersion school trip to Château de la Baudonniere in February save on average £76 per pupil compared to a group visiting in June.
+"Schools taking a five-day language immersion school trip to Château de la Baudonniere in February can make a £76 per pupil saving compared to a group visiting in June.
 Both groups enjoy the same activities, instruction and educational benefits, the February group just pay less for travelling at a quieter time."

 Nicky adds that groups planning their MFL school trip in July should consider learning loss over the summer holidays.
 “Ideally, students should have the opportunity to reinforce what they’ve learned straight after the trip.
 So it’s a shame if any progress gained during the trip is undone by lack of practise over the long summer break” she explains.

 James King from Aldro School, cites other benefits of travelling in the Autumn term.
-He leads his French language immersion trip to Voyager’s Normandy centre, La Grand’Ferme, in October, and says that taking a school trip is a great way to build team spirit and enthuse students early in the school year.
+He leads his French language immersion trip to Voyager’s Normandy centre, La Grand’Ferme, in October, and says that taking a school trip is a great way to build a strong foundation for language learning and confidence, enthusing students early in the school year.

 2. Steer clear of tourist traps

-Our educational travel expert, James Mc Geown, recommends that schools on a budget stay outside of a city’s touristy areas.
+Our educational travel expert, Simon Martinez, recommends that schools on a budget stay outside of a city’s touristy areas.
 “One of my favourite educational school tours is to Sorrento which takes in Vesuvius, Pompeii and the Amalfi coast.”

 To make it more affordable he recommends that school groups stay a little off the beaten track centre, “Sorrento is beautiful but not in every school’s budget, so I recommend that my school groups stay at a holiday village just 4km from the centre.
 This one small change can cut the cost of a five-day school trip by £45 per student compared to using a youth hostel in the city centre.